A simple formalization of alpha-equivalence: Variable Convention

 \citet{barendregt1984lambda} states a convention for variables: if terms $M_1, \ldots, M_n$ occur in a certain mathematical context (e.g., in a definition or proof), then all bound variables in these terms are chosen to be different from free variables.
-Under this convention, or more specifically when the bound variables in $t$ are different from $x$ and the free variables in $v$, we are ensured that $t[x\to v] \sim \text{\lstinline|ssubst|}\ t \ x \ v$, i.e., the simple substitution does not exhibit variable-capture.
+Under this convention, or more specifically when the bound variables in $t$ are different the free variables in $v$, we are ensured that $t[x\to v] \sim \text{\lstinline|ssubst|}\ t \ x \ v$, i.e., the simple substitution does not exhibit variable-capture.

-We can formalize a variant of this convention using the following inductively defined predicate \lstinline|BVC xs t|, which holds when variables from the list \lstinline|xs| are not used as abstraction variables in the term \lstinline|t|.
-We get the original variant by taking \lstinline|BVC (FV $M_1$ ++$\,\ldots\,$++ FV $M_n$) $M_i$|.
+We can formalize a variant of this convention using the following inductively defined predicate \lstinline|VC xs t|, which holds when variables from the list \lstinline|xs| are not used as abstraction variables in the term \lstinline|t|.
+We get the Barendregt's variant by taking \lstinline|VC (FV($M_1$) ++$\,\ldots\,$++ FV($M_n$)) $M_i$|.